lapaset/name_application/README.md

-# Name application exercise for Solita Dev Akatemia 2021
+# Name application exercise for Solita Dev Academy 2021

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).